 \subsection{Linearized Crooked Pipe}

 We now demonstrate the efficacy of the methods on a more realistic, multi-material problem.
 A common benchmark is the crooked pipe problem.
 The geometry and materials are shown in Fig.~\ref{fig:cp_diag}.
 The problem consists of two materials, the wall and the pipe, which have an 1000x difference in total interaction cross section.
 We mock the time-dependent benchmark as a steady-state problem by adding artificial absorption and fixed-source terms corresponding to backward Euler time integration.
-We use a large time step such that $c\Delta t = 10^3$ with an initial condition $\psi_0 = 10^{-4}$ for all $(\x,\Omegahat) \in \D \times \mathbb{S}^2$.
-The absorption and source terms are then
+A large time step such that $c\Delta t = 10^3$ is used with an initial condition $\psi_0 = 10^{-4}$ for all $(\x,\Omegahat) \in \D \times \mathbb{S}^2$.
+Thus, the absorption and source terms are

 The boundary conditions are